Aryan

 to Andrew Lawler, "excavations along the Gangetic plain show

-a few centuries after Harappa was deserted and much earlier than
+few centuries after Harappa was deserted and much earlier than once

 in South Asia".

-village but using different pottery and living in different types
+occupying the same village but using different pottery and living

-of houses: "over time the Late Harappan pottery was gradually
+in different types of houses: "over time the Late Harappan

-replaced by Painted Grey ware pottery," and other cultural
+pottery was gradually replaced by Painted Grey ware pottery,"

-changes indicated by archaeology include the introduction of the
+and other cultural changes indicated by archaeology include the

 There